fdelgadodelapuente/fdelgadodelapuente.github.io/research/models.md

 <img style="float: center;" src="/images/mesh_load.png" style="width:400px;">

 Finite element mesh used in a simulation of coupled magma ascent due to pressure inlet Pin and reservoir overpressure Pres.
-The pressure gradient drives magma flow Q and results in a volume variation ΔV in the reservoir.
+The pressure gradient drives magma flow Q and results in a volume variation ΔV in the reservoir and time-dependent ground deformation.

 <!--## **Physics-based models of effusive eruptions**